smallwins/blog.begin.com/src/views/posts/2016-03-30-conversational-interaction-design-constructing-context.md

 ---
-title: Conversational interaction design:constructing context
+title: 'Conversational interaction design: constructing context'
 image: 'image.png'
 category: uncategorized
 description: Recently I wrote about interface visibility — the presence and degree of friction in interface design and human computer interaction — and the idea that it exists distinctly from specific interface paradigms.